3scope/apk_analysis_cloud_platform/api_version_first/README.md

 Request 'Content-Type' field is **"application/x-www-form-urlencoded"** or **"multipart/form-data"**.

-When your HTTP request cannot carry parameters(such as get), you should write the parameters to the query request.
+When your HTTP request cannot carry parameters(such as get), you should write the parameters to the query string.
+Only "GET" method use query string to pass data.

 Please strictly observe the capitalization and HTTP request method.